-Powers Lake has a maximum depth of 41 feet and a littoral zone covering about 48 percent of its surface.
-The City has established a shore line preservation zone for the lake to ensure the lake was completed in 2021.
+A vegetation survey of Powers Lake was completed in 2021.
 35% of the lake is vegetated with 5% of the lake having vegetation to the surface.
 While those percentages are low for District lakes, it is due to the depth of the lake which limits vegetation.
 The lake contains Eurasian watermilfoil, curly-leaf pond weed, and purple loosestrife all invasive, non-native plant species.
 However, abundance for all three remains low.
 The City of Woodbury occasionally harvests vegetation near shore which can periodically have dense vegetative cover.